morinlab/kronos_pipelines/README.md

-# Pipelines
+# Kronos Pipelines

-This repository contains pipelines developed by the Morin lab for the Pipeline Factory.
+This repository contains Kronos pipelines used by the Morin lab.